Artificial intelligence (AI)

 This is one of the EPIC databases.
 EPIC is a collection of reliable databases covering lots of different topics.
 It’s put together especially for New Zealand school students and helps to answer questions like this.
 Here you could find articles, pictures or news about artificial intelligence.

-• Enter the keywords 'AI' or 'Artificial Intelligence' into the search bar at the top of the page.
+• Enter the keywords 'AI', 'Artificial Intelligence', or 'generative artificial intelligence' into the search bar at the top of the page.

-• This will bring up a range of results eg. Artificial intelligence (AI).
+• This will bring up a range of results eg Artificial intelligence (AI) or ChatGPT.

 • The symbol next to the resource shows the content level.
 Keep an eye out for yellow boxes.